 In 1947, in connexion with an intestacy of a Louisa Loughman, daughter of Ann Loughman, nee Kidd, and in answer to an advertisement that appeared in the Irish Independent 3rd February of that year, a number of Kidds submitted statements with regard to their descent.
 These were based not on documentation but on the writer's memory of what he or she knew from hearsay about the past history of their family for three or four generations, i.e., to grand-parents or great-grand-parents.
 These statements as far as they apply to the Cranemore Kidds are to some extent confused and contradictory when they venture further back than grand-parents (6th generation), that is, in the case of the two generations before John Kidd of Cranemore 1802-1876 already referred to above.
 One of these says he does not know his great-grandfather's name.
 The other+ makes the interesting statement that her great-grandfather was George Kidd who married twice, and that her line was descended from the first wife and that her grandfather's name was Joseph.
-Elsewhere this person shows clearly that she knows her grandfather's name was John, so it is clear that what she was intending in the statement underlined, is that her great-grandfather was George's first wife.
+Elsewhere this person shows clearly that she knows her grandfather's name was John, so it is clear that what she was intending in the statement underlined, is that her great-grandfather was George, and her great-grandfather was Joseph, and that her line is descended from George's first wife.
 This seems good confirmatory evidence of the view I now hold as set out above.

-I have been told that Ballynastraw House is now called Rainsford.
+^{}I have been told that Ballynastraw House is now called Rainsford.

 From several sources it is clear that Joseph of Cranemore 1765-1839 also married twice, which no doubt has resulted in some of the confusion.
 For example, the tradition from one source says the children of the first marriage naming them as George and Thomas were "born and bred at Cranemore".
 It appears likely that Joseph's first wife was a Deborah Hoskins.
-A Joseph Kidd married a Deborah Hoskins in 1794 (Ferns Ossory, Leighlin M.L.B.s) (Ullard is only about two miles from Cranemore).
+A Joseph Kidd married a Deborah Hoskins in 1794 (Ferns Ossory, Leighlin M.L.B.s) #The George is identifiable, as we shall see, with a George Kidd of Ullard born 1794 died 1853 aged 59 (Aghade Register).
+(Ullard is only about two miles from Cranemore).
 The other tradition from another branch of the family today is that an ancestor unknown married twice, and that nothing now was known about the other family or what happened to them.
 This tradition, I now take it, applies to George 1728-1812 who married first, Judith Dockerell, and later another wife (name unknown) and so gave rise to the two lines (1) the Cranemore Kidds and (2) the Ballyrankin Raheen, Kilrush Kidds.
 Joseph's second wife's surname was Collier.